matanui159/jebp/README.md

   AArch32.
 There is currently no need for any OS-specific code.

 As a subset of these, the following platforms are tested by the CI:
-- GCC on Ubuntu AMD64.
+- GCC on Ubuntu.
+- Clang on Ubuntu.
-- MSVC on Windows AMD64.
+- MSVC on Windows.
+- Apple-Clang on macOS.
+- Cross MinGW x86-64 and i686 on Ubuntu.
+- Cross GCC i686, aarch64, arm32 and armhf on Ubuntu.
+- Non little-endian tests are emulated on all architectures by removing the predefined macros used for detecting little-endian.

 Finally, the following is also supported:
 - Transgender guys, gals, and non-binary pals :transgender_flag: because